 To date, there have been a number of studies on motherhood, both in terms of the role of motherhood and from a feminist perspective.
 There have also been studies on female educators both in terms of the job requirements and from a feminist perspective.
-However, there have been few studies on early- childhood educators, and these tend to focus on their role in the education system.
+However, there have been few studies on early childhood educators, and these tend to focus on their role in the education system.
 Therefore, the current research makes a significant contribution to knowledge regarding the challenges inherent in the integration of the roles of motherhood and early childhood education.
 As described below, each role entails mutually enriching skills, yet may also raise conflicts.
 The study findings indicate the importance that should be attributed to this profession and to the women who work in this field with responsibility and commitment, along with an acknowledgement of the personal price that is often paid by these women and by their children for this commitment.

 Materials and Methods